seanwhs/Tutorials/Building a Reusable, Zero‑Trust Authentication Platform in Django.md

 # 🔐 MFA & WebAuthn Integration

 ## Zero-Trust, Phishing-Resistant Authentication in Django
+Passwords alone are insufficient for Zero-Trust.
+We implement WebAuthn to provide hardware-backed, phishing-resistant security.

 This section extends the existing **Zero-Trust Django Authentication Platform** with **Multi-Factor Authentication (MFA)** and **WebAuthn (Passkeys / Security Keys)**.